steinea/what-i-had-to-do/articles/The Last of Us Season 2 More Drama and a Game-Changing Character Are on the Way.md

 # Citation

-[[Jarrod Jones]]. "_The Last of Us_ Season 2: More Drama and a Game-Changing Character Are on the Way." *[[Primetimer]]*, January 24, 2024. <https://www.primetimer.com/previews/the-last-of-us-season-2-more-drama-and-kaitlyn-dever-bella-ramsey-pedro-pascal>.
+[[Jones, Jarrod]]. "_The Last of Us_ Season 2: More Drama and a Game-Changing Character Are on the Way." *[[Primetimer]]*, January 24, 2024. <https://www.primetimer.com/previews/the-last-of-us-season-2-more-drama-and-kaitlyn-dever-bella-ramsey-pedro-pascal>.

 <br>